The Cleansing Bases: Your First Step Is a Clinical Decision, Not a Cosmetic One.

 Primary indication: AGA · Androgenetic thinning · Follicular miniaturization · DHT-driven hair loss

 This is not a retail anti-hair-loss shampoo.
 Retail products add caffeine, biotin, or saw palmetto to a standard SLS base and call it a hair loss solution.
-The Hair Loss Wash is a daily clinical maintenance step in a complete protocol — its efficacy depends on consistent use within the broader Dermotricology system, not as a standalone product.
+The Hair Loss Wash is a daily maintenance step in a complete protocol — its value depends on consistent use within the broader Dermotricology system, not as a standalone product.

 Androgenetic alopecia Follicular miniaturization DHT-driven thinning Perifollicular sebum regulation AGA home maintenance